Get Free Blueprint →

 The Right Approach by Grade.

 An ID camp is one of the most direct ways to get in front of a coaching staff.
-But what you should get out of a camp changes significantly depending on where your athlete is in the process.
+But what you should get out of a camp changes significantly depending on where the athlete is in the process.

 9th